n8henrie/n8henrie.github.io/_posts/2018-07-11-how-to-download-your-google-search-history.md

 search history.
 <!--more-->
-Using Google Takeout, you can download every Google search you've made (and every result you've clicked) while logged into your account.
+Using Google Takeout, you can download every Google search you've made (and every result you've clicked) while logged in to your account.

 1. Go to [https://takeout.google.com/settings/takeout][1]
 1. Select `My Activity`